ngs-docs/2021-august-remote-computing/11-aws-cloud.Rmd

 csvtk cut -f Character All-seasons.csv | grep Computer | sort | uniq -c
 ```

+Also, note that the nano and vi editors are installed by default, but
+not emacs.

 ### Install conda

 Let's install conda!